An Overview Of Stress Management

 Mindfulness exercises help us focus on the now without passing judgment, which is one of the most effective ways to handle stress.

-The body's relaxation response is triggered by deep breathing exercises, which involve taking slow, deep breaths while concentrating on the sensation of the breath entering and exiting your body.
+Deep breathing exercises trigger the body's relaxation response.
+These exercises involve taking slow, deep breaths while concentrating on the sensation of the breath entering and exiting your body.

 This reduces tension.
-Setting aside time to sit quietly and study your thoughts and feelings while developing a passive and accepting attitude is the practice of meditation.
+Meditation is setting aside time to sit quietly and study your thoughts and feelings while developing a passive and accepting attitude.

 It encourages calmness, focus, and emotional equilibrium.
 Intentionally focusing on your current experience, such as enjoying the flavour of your food, noticing the wonders of nature, or giving a task your full attention without interruptions, is a key component of mindful awareness of the present moment.